temporalio/documentation/docs/learn-server-configuration.md

 The `tls` section controls the SSL/TLS settings for network communication and contains two subsections, `internode` and `frontend`.
 The `internode` section governs internal service communication among roles where the `frontend` governs SDK client communication to the frontend service role.

-Each of these subsections are compromised of a `server` section and a `client` section.
-The `server` cotnains the following parameters:
+Each of these subsections contain a `server` section and a `client` section.
+The `server` contains the following parameters:

 - `certFile` - The path to the file containing the PEM-encoded public key of the certificate to use.
 - `keyFile` - The path to the file containing the PEM-encoded private key of the certificate to use.
-- `requireClientAuth` - *boolean* - Requires clients to authenticate, otherwise known as mutual TLS.
+- `requireClientAuth` - *boolean* - Requires clients to authenticate with a certificate when connecting, otherwise known as mutual TLS.
 - `clientCAFiles` - A list of paths to files containing the PEM-encoded public key of the Certificate Authorities you wish to trust for client authentication.
 This value is ignored if `requireClientAuth` is not enabled.

 Below is an example enabling Server TLS (https) between SDKs and the Frontend APIs: